- What is an EDRMS?

 The survival of records in the long term will also be dependent on whether your EDRMS continues to be supported by vendors and whether the software is upgraded when required.
 If records and their metadata need to be migrated between older EDRMS or versions and newer ones, the migration needs to be handled carefully to safeguard against data loss, corruption or alteration.

 Sentencing records at their creation will assist you to manage the needs of longer term records over time.
-Records that are required as State archives, including digital records, can be transferred to the care of State Records when they are no longer required for official business.
-For more information about transferring archives, see Archives management.
+Records that are required as State archives, including digital records, can be transferred to the care of NSW State Archives and Records when they are no longer required for official business.
+For assistance, contact firstname.lastname@example.org.

 In records management, common models for shared services are: